NFPA 70E is a major safety standard that impacts any worker who is exposed to electricity in the workplace.

 How Does NFPA 70E Apply to Personal Protective Equipment (PPE)?

 As part of NFPA 70E guidelines, electrical work is rated to determine if personal protective equipment (PPE) is required in any given situation.
-Arc flash hazards are a major concern here.
+Arc-flash hazards are a major concern here.
 If an arc flash is possible, the right PPE needs to be used, according to NFPA 70E.

-The incident energy analysis method calculates “the incident energy and flash boundary” based on tables within the NFPA 70E guidelines.
-These calculations then map to specific types of PPE listed in NFPA 70E.
-For each piece of PPE, NFPA 70E tells you if you must select a specific type of PPE for certain scenarios or use different PPE items “as needed.”
+The incident energy analysis method calculates "the incident energy and flash boundary" based on tables within the NFPA 70E guidelines.
+These calculations then map to the specific types of PPE listed in NFPA 70E.
+For each piece of PPE, NFPA 70E tells you if you must select a specific type of PPE for certain scenarios or use different PPE items "as needed."

 With the arc flash PPE method, you use tables in NFPA 70E guidelines to determine "the arc flash PPE category and arc flash boundary based on the equipment being evaluated," says Grainger.
 Once you figure out the category, tables are provided to help you find the appropriate PPE.

 How to Get NFPA 70E Compliant Personal Protective Equipment (PPE)?

 NFPA 70E compliance can sometimes be difficult to understand or confusing to apply to PPE.
 We're here to help.